Lazers Not Included

-Lazers Not Included is the debut studio album by British drum and bass record producer Wilkinson.
+Lazers Not Included is the debut studio album by the British drum and bass record producer Wilkinson.
 The album was released on 28 October 2013 through RAM Records under license to Virgin EMI.
 The album includes the singles "Tonight", "Need to Know", "Take You Higher", "Heartbeat", "Afterglow", "Too Close" and "Half Light".
 The album has peaked at number 46 on the UK Albums Chart.

 An extended edition was released on 20 October 2014.
 It features the UK number 20 single "Dirty Love", alongside remixes of and by Wilkinson.
 Notably, "Direction VIP" was previously only available on Record Store Day vinyl before appearing on the album.